vandium-io/vandium-node/docs/README.md

 Please note that you must call `return` on your Promise and do not specify the `callback` parameter if you intend to use Promises.

-## Configuration

-Vandium can be [configured](configuration) through environment variables, programmatically, JSON file, S3 object or any combination, all or none.

 ## Events

 Vandium targets [specific event types](events) to allow validation and targeting of specific event specific data.
 You can use the